 Leslie Teicher coordinates academic support in our classrooms and the school’s resource room, and serves as student liaison to county and state support services.
 Leslie began her career at SSDS as a learning specialist in the Middle School before taking on the role of Director of Special Services.
 She is a graduate of Barnard College and did her teacher training in Special Education at Hunter College.
 Leslie is currently a master’s degree candidate in educational leadership and supervision at Montclair State University.
-She and her husband Jeremy have three children: Abe, a high school freshman, Zoe a sixth grader, and Jack, a third grader (Zoe and Jack are current students at SSDS).
+She and her husband Jeremy have three children: Abe, a college freshman, Zoe a high school student, and Jack, a rising 8th grader (Abe and Zoe are SSDS alumni and Jack is a current student at SSDS).

 email@example.com, Ext.
 224

 Ronni Brenner has served on the SSDS Board of Trustees for seven years as the Vice President of Finance.
 In addition to being a Schechter parent, Ronni served as the Vice President of Finance for Morse Diesel since 1987 and is on the Sisterhood board at Temple Emanu-El.
-Ronni has a Bachelors of Science degree from the University of Maryland.
-She lives in Closter, N.J. with her children, Samantha and Asher, and husband, Michael who is also very active at Temple Emanu-el.
+Ronni has a Bachelors of Science from the University of Maryland.
+She lives in Closter, N.J. with her children, Samantha and Asher (both SSDS alumni), and husband, Michael who is also very active at Temple Emanu-el.

 email@example.com, Ext.
 203

 Charlotte brings with her 15+ years of professional experience in Jewish and Israel education.
 Most recently, she served as deputy director and coordinator for the United Kingdom’s flagship Israel Experience program, where she spearheaded recruitment and admissions initiatives.
 She also has designed, implemented, and managed Jewish educational fundraising and training programs.
 A graduate of Manchester Metropolitan University with a bachelor’s degree in political science, Charlotte is a proud Schechter parent.
-She lives in Englewood with her husband, Joel, and three children, Maya (rising 4th grader) Sophia (rising 2nd grader) , and Rafi (rising pre-k).
+She lives in Englewood with her husband, Joel, and three children, Maya, Sophia, and Rafi, all current SSDS students.